TheRealCass/CrystalGrowthSim/README.md

 ---

-### Describe how you will create the agent-based model and the cellular automaton, what the essential steps in each model are, and why you have chosen these implementations.
+### Description of how I created the agent-based model and the cellular automaton, what the essential steps in each model were, and why I have chosen these implementations.

 1. #### Steps to create a AVM for crystal growth